Feature request #11491

 Isn't this just a special case where the category is defined by the same attribute that is also used to join the csv?
 Otherwise there is no direct connection between one category and one color.
 In the general case the category could have as many different colors as there are features in that category.

-#7 Updated by Giovanni Manghi over 9 years ago
+#7 Updated by Giovanni Manghi about 10 years ago

 Isn't this just a special case where the category is defined by the same attribute that is also used to join the csv?
 Otherwise there is no direct connection between one category and one color.
 In the general case the category could have as many different colors as there are features in that category.